goda-zu/technical_task_qa_android/README.md

 3. **User login succeed (credentials provided below)**
    - GIVEN: the user provided the right username and password
    - WHEN: login button is clicked
-   - THEN: the user is taken to the news screen
+   - THEN: the user is taken to the cat breeds screen

-4. **User opens app next time (when previously logged in)**
+4. **User opens the app**
    - GIVEN: the user opens the app next time (when previously logged in)
-   - THEN: the user is taken straight to the news screen
+   - THEN: the user is taken straight to the cat breeds screen

 ##

-#### Story 2: As a user, I want to see cats breeds
+#### Story 2: As a user, I want to see cat breeds

 Scenarios: